 Built to carry children from 5 to 40 pounds and 19” to 40” in height in a rear-facing position and from 22 to 40 pounds and 19” to 43” in height in a forward-facing position, you will still be able to get a fair amount of use out of this cost-saving carrier.

 This lightweight seat is certified for aircraft use, making it an ideal solution if you’re planning to travel with your little one.
 And where many cheaper units take a spartan approach to added features, the Scenera isn’t cutting corners.
-Not only does the buckle support three different positions, the harness can also be set to five different heights to accommodate your growing child.
+Not only does the buckle support three different positions, but the harness can also be set to five different heights to accommodate your growing child.

 Installing the car seat using the LATCH attachment system was simple enough.
 However, you may need to prop up the seat in a rear-facing mode with a pool noodle or two to ensure a safe recline position for your little one.

 While this seat meets federal safety standards, it is not equipped with added side-impact protection or bolstered with EPS foam layers like some of the more expensive seats we have reviewed.
-If you do not want to compromise on extra safety and comfort features for your little one, our Geeks recommend increasing your budget.
+If you don’t want to compromise on extra safety and comfort features for your little one, our Geeks recommend increasing your budget.

 Bottom line: this seat is a cheaper ticket to a safer ride that isn’t short on luxuries.